Quick Summary

 In the world of seasons, there are two main types: meteorological and astronomical.

+Meteorological seasons are defined based on the annual temperature cycle and the calendar months, making them easier to understand and apply in weather forecasting and climate studies.
 These seasons follow the months on the calendar, making it easy for scientists to study weather and climate.
 They help us understand practical weather observations, comparing climate data across different places and times.
 It’s like looking at a year in chunks of time, noticing how the weather changes.

 These seasons connect with special events like equinoxes, closely tied to Earth’s journey around the Sun.
 They are important in astronomy, helping astronomers understand celestial events and Earth’s orbit.
 It’s like looking at seasons from a space perspective, focusing on Earth’s big journey in the solar system.
+Astronomical seasons are based on the position of the Earth with the Sun and are defined by the equinoxes and solstices.
+These seasons are determined by the tilt of the Earth’s axis and its orbit around the Sun.

 Now, how does this connect with the seasons in India?
 Meteorological seasons help us observe and understand weather changes practically.
 Astronomical seasons add a cosmic perspective, connecting with events in space.
 Together, they give us a complete picture, making sense of the seasons in India, from the ground to the stars above, in a way that’s easy to understand.